junghabaek/helloWorld/README.md

 # helloWorld
-a short guide for a newbie
+a short guide for a newbie \n
 a branch from the mainstream